bge-barcoding/BGEE/README.md

 ## Gathering sample-specific pseudo-references ##
 - This can be created manually, or using [Gene-fetch](https://github.com/bge-barcoding/gene_fetch) integrated into the workflow (highly recommended).
 If enabled (in the config.yaml by setting `run_gene_fetch` to 'true'), gene-fetch will retrieve the necessary protein pseudo-references for each sample from NCBI GenBank using the sample's taxonomic identifier (taxid)/taxonomic hierarchy for each sample, a sequence target (e.g. COI or rbcL), and NCBI API credentials (email address & API key - see [guidance](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317) on getting a key).
-- If hierarchical taxonomic information is provided (see `samples.csv example (hierarchical taxonomy)` above) for each sample instead of a taxid (see `samples.csv example (taxid)` above), `Gene Fetch` will, starting from the lowest given rank (e.g. species), find the closest valid taxid on NCBI for the provided taxonomy before proceeding with pseudo-reference fetching.
+- If hierarchical taxonomic information is provided for each sample instead of a taxid (see above), `Gene Fetch` will, starting from the lowest given rank (e.g. species), find the closest valid taxid on NCBI for the provided taxonomy before proceeding with fetching the pseudo-references.
 - **Must contain 'process_id', 'reference'name' and 'protein_reference_path' at a minimum.**

 **sample_references.csv example**